10 Unique Camping Tent Types

 Hammock tents are relatively affordable and last quite a long time.

-For example, the Haven XL is roughly $340 with added insulator pad.
-Without the pad you can get it for as low as $280.
+For example, the Haven XL is roughly $340 with the added insulator pad, but it can be had for as low as $280 without the pad.

 9. Trampoline Tents

-Probably the most unique tent on this list is the trampoline tent.
+The trampoline tent is probably the most unique tent on this list.

-Exactly what it sounds like, trampoline tents are circular tents that can sit on top of a trampoline.
-This allows for kids and teens to camp outside comfortably above the ground!
+Exactly what they sound like, trampoline tents are circular tents that can sit on top of a trampoline.
+This allows kids and teens to camp outside comfortably above the ground!

-These tents are very uncommon, but there are some that you can buy from sites like JumpSport or Acon.
+These tents are uncommon, but you can buy some from sites like JumpSport or Acon.

 There are more common trampoline tents sold on Amazon and through other retailers that are more like tarps.
-These tarps go over the mesh-and-pole trampolines that protect children by keeping them from falling off.
+These tarps go over the mesh-and-pole trampolines, protecting children by keeping them from falling off.

 These tents go over those poles and zip up with a door at one end of the trampoline for children to climb inside.